PawseySC/rstudio-on-nimbus/README.md

 It is also good to clean the cache from time to time - when image pulls are completed.
 To clean it, first list and check that you are happy to remove the cache:

+    singularity cache list
+    singularity cache clean

-    sudo singularity cache list
+    ** Use sudo if you did not change the $SINGULARITY_CACHEDIR variable ** sudo singularity cache list
     sudo singularity cache clean